-a) the PC5 link identifier self-assigned for this PC5 unicast link; and
+a) the PC5 link identifier self-assigned for this PC5 unicast link;

-b) PQFI(s) and its corresponding PC5 QoS parameters.
+b) PQFI(s) and its corresponding PC5 QoS parameters; and

+c) Indication of activation of the PC5 unicast signalling or user plane security protection, or both, the corresponding NRPIK, NRPEK, KNPR-sess ID, and the selected security algorithm for the PC5 unicast link if applicable.

 If the target UE accepts the PC5 unicast link establishment request, then the target UE may perform the PC5 QoS flow establishment over PC5 unicast link as specified in clause 6.1.2.12.